dirkkelly/dirkkelly/content/collapse/americans-are-actually-scared-of-americans-not-guns.md

 So you don't care if the American war machine keeps bombing innocent families in other countries, because they're not like you, they don't value freedom.

-So you realize your president is a dickhead and you get really angry at him, and you tell all your friends how terrible he is, and you really are upset about what he tweeted.
+So you realize your president is a dickhead and you get really angry at him, and you tell all your friends how terrible he is, and you get really upset about what he tweeted.

 _You do what they want you to do, you see the problem on a surface level and you accept the solution they hand you._